-Obviously your response should be relevant to the occasion.
+Obviously, your response should be relevant to the occasion.
 But it doesn't just have to be a run-down of your academic achievements, interests and goals (the interviewers have your documents and will get to questions about those in time).

 Say a little about your background, where you're from and what your interests are.
 Don't be afraid to relate these to your academic specialism and your choice of university.
-If something specifically inspired you to consider a PhD, mention it.